Antoine-Bst/SCAN-2025_Set-Based-Temporal-Verification-of-NNCS/README.md

 Run to compute the reachable tube of a simple robot navigating in a grid of motion primitives:
 ./simulation.out

-A small example with a NonLinear closed loop Car model inspired from Dubins model is provided make -> ./simulation.out
+A small example with a NonLinear closed loop Car model inspired from Dubins model is provided: make -> ./simulation.out

 if it runs: